peppermintbird/cipher-algorithm/README.md

 ### Examples

 No especial characters or space is supported, so you can use an underscore to add space.
-You will notice that the length of the words duplicate using this symbol system.

 🔓 **Original**
 > "Hello_world"